diehlsa/hpc-tutorial/README.md

 (node)$> tophat2 -p 12 -g 1 -r 200 --mate-std-dev 30 -o ./  $TOPHATTEST2/chr10.hs $TOPHATTEST2/SRR027888.SRR027890_chr10_1.fastq $TOPHATTEST2/SRR027888.SRR027890_chr10_2.fastq
 ```

-To monitor the run of Tophat, open a new session or terminal window and connect to the Gaia cluster.
+To monitor the run of Tophat, open a new session or terminal window and connect to the Chaos cluster.

 ```bash
 # Check the running jobs